lad1337/XDM/README.md

 Current official site [http://xdm.lad1337.de](http://xdm.lad1337.de)<br/>
 Official main plugin repository at [https://github.com/lad1337/XDM-main-plugin-repo/](https://github.com/lad1337/XDM-main-plugin-repo/)

+## Known support for Mediatypes

+- Movies: add Movies and find and Postprocess (in core)
+- Music: add Albums and find and Postprocess (only for Mac OSX adding to iTunes) (in core)
+- Games: add PC, Xbox360, PS3 and Wii Games and find and Postprocess (in core)
+- Books: add Books and find (in main repository)

+For more info on available first party plugins see the main repository at [https://github.com/lad1337/XDM-main-plugin-repo/](https://github.com/lad1337/XDM-main-plugin-repo/).

+Note: At some point in the future all MediaTypeManagers and corresponding plugins will be moved into the repository and out of the core.

 ### Documentation
 is available online at [https://xdm.readthedocs.org](https://xdm.readthedocs.org)<br>
 or in the source and can be build using [sphinx](http://sphinx-doc.org/)